walles/px/README.md

 * top: Print system load before the process listing.
 * Parse Java and Python command lines and print the name of the program being executed rather than the VM.
+* In the details view, list users that were logged in when the process was started.